MyFreertosLab/icp/docs/README.md

-# IMU Calibration Project\nThis project handles calibration of IMU sensors.
+# IMU Calibration Project

+This project handles calibration of IMU sensors.